DylanMeeus/springboot_jwt_blog/_posts/2016-07-21-creating-your-first-symfony-app-and-adding-authentication.markdown

 ## Setting Up The Controllers

 Open up the `src/AppBundle/Controller` directory and delete the `DefaultController.php` file.
 We are going to create new controller files, so we don't actually need the `DefaultController`.
-Now, go ahead and create `ListController.php`, `RegistrationController.php` and `SecurityController.php` files inside the directory.
+Now, go ahead and create `ListController.php`, `RegistrationController.php`, and `SecurityController.php` files inside the directory.

 Open up `src/AppBundle/Controller/ListController.php` and configure it like so: